Chubek/chubek/README.md

 ## Graphics Programming and Gaming
 * [Expelligraphicus](https://github.com/Chubek/Expelligraphicus) -> Software rasterizer [WIP]
-* [Bedlam Noise Apparatus](https://github.com/Chubek/Bedlam-Noise-Apparatus) -> Oh BOY I love this one!
-A pretty solid After Effects plugin that generates noise using OpenGL and GLSL.
+* [Bedlam Noise Apparatus](https://github.com/Chubek/Bedlam-Noise-Apparatus) -> A pretty solid After Effects plugin that generates noise using OpenGL and GLSL.
 I think it's one of the few FOSS After Effects plugins out there.
 * [Rusty Random Pattern Generator](https://github.com/Chubek/rusty-random-pattern-generator) -> A simple pattern generator in Rust.
 * [Pong Q-Learning](https://github.com/Chubek/pong-q-learning-nim) -> This is a composite of ML and Game Dev.
 It uses Reinforcement learning to play Pong.
 Written in Nim using SDL.
 * [cep-panel](https://github.com/Chubek/cep-panel-for-carlo) and its [backend](https://github.com/Chubek/backend-carlo) -> Invisible Adobe Premiere Panel and its backend.